 For Słupsk pilot site, samples are taken from 3 reference points (Orzeszkowej, Mickiewicza, Nad Śluzami/Wiejska).
-Periodically also pure rainwater is tested (as a background) or outflow from wastewater treatment plant.
-Due to the fact that the sewage network in Słupsk is a combined network, the quality test concerns a mixture of sewage and rainwater.
-It covers a wider range of parameters than for stormwater/rainwater transported separately, such as: pH, turbidity, total suspended solids, nitrite nitrogen (NO2-), nitrate nitrogen (NO3-), ammonia nitrogen (NH4+), total nitrogen, phosphate phosphorous (PO43-), total phosphorus.
+Periodically also pure stormwater is tested (as a background) or outflow from wastewater treatment plant.
+Due to the fact that the sewage network in Słupsk is a combined network, the quality test concerns a mixture of sewage and stormwater.
+It covers a wider range of parameters than for stormwater transported separately, such as: pH, turbidity, total suspended solids, nitrite nitrogen (NO_2^-), nitrate nitrogen (NO_3^-), ammonia nitrogen (NH_4^+), total nitrogen, phosphate phosphorous (PO_4^{3-}), total phosphorus.